 When a federal judge ruled last week against a state law that reconfigured and redistricted the Greensboro City Council, it was celebrated in the Gate City.
 But the larger implications of the ruling weren’t widely discussed.

 The post Local officials breathe sigh of relief as federal court strikes down legislature’s Greensboro redistricting plan appeared first on NC Policy Watch.

 Anti-immigrant fervor spawns destructive (and utterly illogical) proposals on Jones Street

 There are a lot of labels that have been applied to the ideology that has held sway in North Carolina policy and politics over the past six years.
 Some have been embraced by the politicians and pundits who have been running the show (“conservative,” “libertarian,” “fundamentalist” stand out) while others (“reactionary,” “backward-looking,” “right-wing”) have not.

-The post Why the minimum wage ought to top the list of “women’s issues” appeared first on NC Policy Watch.
+The post The return of the “Know Nothings” appeared first on NC Policy Watch.

 The post NC remains woefully behind the nation on anti-discrimination protections appeared first on NC Policy Watch.

 With the exception of authoring formal opinions and issuing court rulings, it’s not often that judges step into the spotlight to make their voices heard.